Sarani1612/milestone-project-2/README.md

 Furthermore, when the modal is closed the user will be exactly where they were before and they avoid having to scroll past already seen content, which can sometimes be reason enough to lose interest and leave the website.
 - **Maps:** Each modal contains a map of the area of interest in each city with three pins showing a restaurant, hotel and theatre, and the user can zoom in and out to better explore the area.
 This, along with the info text, helps the user to better visualize themselves going on a trip.
+- **Contact buttons:** each modal has a button for easy access to the contact form.

 ### Features Left to Implement
 The following features could be added later on for a more complete website and better user experience: